Lost in Translation: Filming

 Coppola worked closely to visualize the film with her director of photography, Lance Acord.
 She showed him and other key crew members a book of photographs she created that represented the visual style she wanted to convey in the film.
 To evoke a sense of isolation in Bob, Coppola and Acord used stationary shots in the hotel and avoided conspicuous camera movements.
 They also had numerous discussions about shooting on video, but they ultimately decided that film better suited the romantic undertones of the story.
 Coppola remarked, "Film gives a little bit of a distance, which feels more like a memory to me.
 Video is more present tense".
 Acord believed that new film stocks would reduce the need for excessive lighting, ultimately using Kodak Vision 500T 5263 35 mm stock for night exteriors and Kodak Vision 320T 5277 stock in daylight.
 Most of the film was shot with an Aaton 35-III camera.
 For some confined locations where the Aaton would have been too noisy, a Moviecam Compact was used.

 With high-speed film stocks, Acord chose to utilize available light as often as possible, only supplementing with artificial lights when necessary.
 He reported "never really" rigging lights for night exteriors, relying on the natural light on Tokyo's city streets.
 For interior sequences in the Park Hyatt Tokyo, he relied mostly on the hotel's practical lighting sources, shooting at a wide open f-stop and heavily cutting the light to eliminate reflections in the hotel window.
 Acord said he heard objections about lighting from some of the Japanese electricians, who were unaccustomed to relying so much on available light and were concerned that the exposure would not be sufficient.
 Acord, assured that the film stocks would hold up against lower lighting, ultimately shot much of the film two stops underexposed.

 Many of the shooting locations were local places of business and public areas at the time of filming, including rooms, bar and swimming pool in the Park Hyatt Tokyo and Shibuya Crossing in Tokyo.
 Filming also took place at Jōgan-ji (Nakano, Tokyo).
 The opening scene was done at Yasukuni-dōri in Kabuki-chō.
 Charlotte's ride at the subway was taken at Omote-sando Station at the Hanzōmon and Ginza lines platform.
 The chase scene after the bar and through the Pachinko parlor "Botan" were around Naka-Meguro Station.
 Brief scenes were also filmed in Kyoto at the Heian Shrine, and Nanzen-ji.
-The hospital scene was at the Tokyo Medical University.
-The last scene was done at Chūō-dōri (35°41'21.8"N 139°41'50.3"E) in Nishi-Shinjuku close to Shinjuku train station.